Singhania family

 The Singhania family is a prominent Indian business family, that started out in the Indian city of Kanpur.
 The family expanded into three major branches and is currently based out of Kanpur, Mumbai and Delhi.
 JK Organisation founded by Lala Kamlapat Singhania is one of the largest conglomerates in India today, with multiple million and billion dollar companies under its belt.
 The family owns majority stakes in several publicly listed companies such as JK Tyre, JK Cement, JK Lakshmi Cement, JK Paper, Jaykay Enterprises, JK Agri Genetics (JK Seeds) and JK Dairy (Umang Dairies).
 Some privately held companies in the family are Raymond Group, J.K.
-Ansell, JK Technosoft, JK Fenner and Global Strategic Technologies.
+Ansell, JK Tech, JK Fenner, JK Insurance brokers and Global Strategic Technologies.

 Family history

 As per records of JK Temple Kanpur, Vinodi Das Singhania left his home in Singhana - a little town in the Jhunjhunu district of Rajasthan - in 1775.
 He resettled in Farrukhabad, a small business town near Kanpur.
 He started off as a Banker and diversified into trading.
 This was the time when East India Company was entering India.
 His sons - Ramsukhdas and Sarbsukhdas - later joined the family business and opened branch offices in Kanpur, Kolkata, Varanasi and Mirzapur.